Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 #### Sharing notebooks via view-only links

-As a result of the sharing service, we embedded a "Share" button in the Jupyter Everywhere interface.
+To integrate the sharing service, we embedded a "Share" button in the Jupyter Everywhere interface.
 It connects to the sharing service API to upload the current notebook and generate a shareable link.
 This link can be shared with others to view the notebook in read-only mode, without the ability to edit its contents.

 Initially, this was implemented using a dialogue that generated a password-protected sharing link.
 The password would have to be shared separately with the recipient.
 However, to streamline the user experience, we later transitioned to generating view-only links that do not require a password.
 This change simplified the sharing process, making it easier for users to distribute their notebooks without the added step of managing or remembering passwords, which were deemed unnecessary since view-only links inherently restrict editing capabilities and access.
 It also reduces users' cognitive load by eliminating the need to remember or manage additional credentials when a link would suffice for viewing.